tobiasjp/bikesharing/README.md

 ## Results

 The user stories of different bike riding populations have been presented below, as well as on Tableau Public forum.
-Please see the link below to access the full NYC CITI Bike Sharing story.
+Please see the link below to access the full NYC CITI Bike Sharing dynamic and interactive dashboard.

 [NYC CITI Bike Sharing via Tableau](https://public.tableau.com/app/profile/tobias.pratt/viz/NYCCitiBike_16601671394750/NYCCITIBiking)